ym001/distancia/docs/MotzkinStraus.rst

 Formula
 -------

-The Motzkin-Straus distance between two vectors :math:`x` and :math:`y` is defined as:
+The Motzkin Straus distance between two vectors :math:`x` and :math:`y` is defined as:

 .. math::